Quickstart for Model Developers#

 The -f option is the short form of --follow.

 3. Enter the cluster address in the browser address bar to view experiment progress in the WebUI.
 If you installed locally using the det deploy local command, the URL is http://localhost:8080/.
 Accept the default username of determined and click Sign In.
-A password is not required.
+After signing in, create a strong password.

 Dashboard